miklevin/MikeLev.in/_posts/2025-01-09-peak-data-musk-sutskever-wrong.md

 However, my scrappy approach is where outlier innovation resides.
 With my own [free AI SEO tool](https://mikelev.in/free-ai-seo-tool/), I do shallow crawls with an LLM riding shotgun, commenting along the way like Statler and Waldorf.
-Or perhaps like the mystery science theater 3000 peanut gallery.
+Or perhaps like the Mystery Science Theater 3000 peanut gallery.
+Now go away before I taunt your website again!
 But that's the present.
 Let's talk about the past and why peak data theory is bullshit.

 ## The Early Days of Search